 Evidence for recognition of prior learning (relevance + level) may include:

 Recent completion: Credits should have been completed within the past 5 years.
-If more time than this has elapsed, an application may be considered, but further supporting evidence would need to be submitted such as:
+If more time than this has elapsed (up to one/two years), an application may be considered, but further supporting evidence would need to be submitted such as:

 We do not consider “prior experiential learning” or qualifications where no academic credit has been awarded, even if the qualification is said to be “equivalent to” a certain number of credits or named postgraduate award.